 Content: Vector analysis, electric and magnetic forces and fields, the equations of Laplace and Poisson, multipole expansion, dielectric and magnetic materials, Maxwell's equations in vacuum and in matter.

-Prerequisite: PHYS 3600 or co-registration, or instructor permission Credits: 4
+Prerequisite: PHYS 3600 or co-registration, or instructor permission introduced in Modern Physics from a more mathematically advanced formalism.

 PHYS 5950 - Advanced Quantum Mechanics